 Introduction

-Being creative is a way to express yourself in a way that feels comfortable for you.
+Being creative is a great way to express yourself in a way that feels right for you.

 Music

-Sound Foundation Somerset (SFS) helps all children and young people enjoy music, no matter their background or needs.
+Sound Foundation Somerset (SFS) helps children and young people enjoy music.
 They offer:

-They work with mainstream schools, special schools, and other settings such as resource bases.
-They also help young people who are not in school or work, and young carers.
+They support young people in mainstream and specialist schools, colleges and young carers.
 Look for music opportunities by searching Hear it Sing it Play it.

 Help with costs